 Sailpoint Technologies (SAIL) Upgraded to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Sailpoint Technologies (NYSE:SAIL) from a hold rating to a buy rating in a report published on Saturday.
-They currently have $22.00 price objective on the stock.
+Zacks Investment Research upgraded shares of Sailpoint Technologies (NYSE:SAIL) from a hold rating to a buy rating in a research report released on Saturday morning.
+They currently have $23.00 price objective on the stock.

 According to Zacks, “SailPoint Technologies Holdings, Inc. is a provider of enterprise identity governance solutions.
 The Company’s products and services include Open Identity Platform, Cloud-based Identity Governance, On-premises Identity Governance, Data Access Governance, Identity Analytics, Healthcare Identity Solutions and Federal Identity Solutions.
 SailPoint Technologies Holdings, Inc. is based in Austin, United States. “

-Other analysts have also issued research reports about the company.
-Citigroup began coverage on Sailpoint Technologies in a research note on Tuesday, December 12th.
-They issued a buy rating and a $20.00 price target on the stock.
-Needham & Company LLC began coverage on Sailpoint Technologies in a research note on Wednesday, February 7th.
+SAIL has been the topic of a number of other reports.
+Morgan Stanley assumed coverage on Sailpoint Technologies in a research report on Tuesday, December 12th.
+They issued an equal weight rating and a $16.00 price target on the stock.
+Royal Bank of Canada reissued a buy rating and issued a $21.00 price target on shares of Sailpoint Technologies in a research report on Friday, February 23rd.
+Canaccord Genuity assumed coverage on Sailpoint Technologies in a research report on Tuesday, December 12th.
+They issued a hold rating and a $15.00 price target on the stock.
+KeyCorp assumed coverage on Sailpoint Technologies in a research report on Tuesday, December 12th.
+They issued an overweight rating and a $19.00 price target on the stock.
+Finally, Needham & Company LLC assumed coverage on Sailpoint Technologies in a research report on Wednesday, February 7th.
 They issued a buy rating and a $21.00 price target on the stock.
-Oppenheimer began coverage on Sailpoint Technologies in a research note on Tuesday, December 12th.
-They issued a buy rating and a $20.00 price target on the stock.
-Canaccord Genuity boosted their price target on Sailpoint Technologies from $15.00 to $17.00 and gave the company a buy rating in a research note on Friday, February 23rd.
-Finally, Jefferies Group reaffirmed a buy rating and issued a $23.00 price target on shares of Sailpoint Technologies in a research note on Thursday, February 22nd.
-Two equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-The stock presently has an average rating of Buy and an average price target of $21.11.
+One investment analyst has rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+The stock currently has an average rating of Buy and an average price target of $21.22.

-Sailpoint Technologies (NYSE:SAIL) last announced its quarterly earnings results on Wednesday, February 21st.
-The company reported $0.11 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.09 by $0.02.
-The company had revenue of $67.77 million during the quarter, compared to analyst estimates of $55.75 million. research analysts expect that Sailpoint Technologies will post 0.05 earnings per share for the current fiscal year.
+Sailpoint Technologies (NYSE:SAIL) last posted its quarterly earnings data on Wednesday, February 21st.
+The company reported $0.11 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.09 by $0.02.
+The firm had revenue of $67.77 million for the quarter, compared to the consensus estimate of $55.75 million. analysts forecast that Sailpoint Technologies will post 0.05 earnings per share for the current year.

-A number of institutional investors have recently bought and sold shares of SAIL.
-Gilder Gagnon Howe & Co.
-LLC acquired a new position in Sailpoint Technologies in the fourth quarter worth $22,033,000.
-Cortina Asset Management LLC bought a new stake in Sailpoint Technologies in the fourth quarter valued at about $20,497,000.
-Thrivent Financial For Lutherans bought a new stake in Sailpoint Technologies in the fourth quarter valued at about $20,272,000.
-Keenan Capital LLC bought a new stake in Sailpoint Technologies in the fourth quarter valued at about $13,050,000.
-Finally, BlackRock Inc. bought a new stake in Sailpoint Technologies in the fourth quarter valued at about $8,664,000.
-25.03% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Sterling Capital Management LLC purchased a new position in Sailpoint Technologies in the 4th quarter worth approximately $1,754,000.
+Zimmer Partners LP purchased a new position in Sailpoint Technologies in the 4th quarter worth approximately $2,465,000.
+HBK Investments L P purchased a new position in Sailpoint Technologies in the 4th quarter worth approximately $2,248,000.
+Two Sigma Investments LP purchased a new position in Sailpoint Technologies in the 4th quarter worth approximately $1,300,000.
+Finally, Goldman Sachs Group Inc. purchased a new position in Sailpoint Technologies in the 4th quarter worth approximately $1,405,000.
+Institutional investors own 25.03% of the company’s stock.

-TRADEMARK VIOLATION NOTICE: “Sailpoint Technologies (SAIL) Upgraded to “Buy” at Zacks Investment Research” was first published by Macon Daily and is owned by of Macon Daily.
-If you are reading this news story on another website, it was stolen and reposted in violation of U.S. and international trademark and copyright law.
-The legal version of this news story can be read at https://macondaily.com/2018/04/04/sailpoint-technologies-sail-upgraded-to-buy-at-zacks-investment-research.html.
+TRADEMARK VIOLATION WARNING: “Sailpoint Technologies (SAIL) Upgraded to “Buy” at Zacks Investment Research” was first posted by Macon Daily and is the sole property of of Macon Daily.
+If you are viewing this piece of content on another domain, it was copied illegally and reposted in violation of United States and international trademark & copyright laws.
+The correct version of this piece of content can be accessed at https://macondaily.com/2018/04/08/sailpoint-technologies-sail-upgraded-to-buy-at-zacks-investment-research-2.html.

 SailPoint Technologies Holdings, Inc is a provider of enterprise identity governance solutions.
 The Company is focused on providing SailPoint that empowers customers to efficiently and securely govern the digital identities of employees, contractors, business partners and other users, and manage their constantly changing access rights to enterprise applications and data.